Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 5. Executables are generated in the `build/` directory according to the CMake output settings.

+**Note: ** To make builds faster and reproducible, we compile the Raspberry Pi binaries on a development machine using Docker.
+This avoids the need to install heavy build tools on the Pi itself.

+We follow the method from [rolandsdev.blog](https://rolandsdev.blog/posts/cross-compile-for-raspberry-pi-with-docker/).

+---

+#### Prerequisites
+Docker (≥ 19.03.13) installed
+Docker buildx plugin (≥ v0.4.1)
+A Dockerfile.cross configured for Raspberry Pi ARM64 toolchain

 ______________________________________________________________________

 #### Raspberry Pi Pico 2 Build & Upload